Including a template for you to follow and a complete worked example

-Most agents will look at your covering letter first, then turn to the manuscript.
+Most literary agents will look at your covering letter first, then turn to the manuscript.
 If they like the first three chapters, they’ll be thinking, “This looks great, but is it going to hold interest?
 Is it worth making that investment of time to read it all?”

 That’s where the synopsis comes in.